Key takeaways:

 For example, if a participant views the dog landing page and you follow up with a linear question such as, "On a scale of 1 to 5, how visually appealing did you find this landing page?", this can lead to conditional questions that explore what the participant likes or dislikes about the page.
 Both sets of insights are valuable during testing.
 By making the question mandatory, you can ensure that you don't miss out on this important information.

 By adding conditional logic, you’ll level up your tests and provide a far more tailored experience for your participants.
-Follow the steps below to add logic to your questions and help drive deeper insights:
+Here’s how it changes a typical survey experience.

 1. Toggle on conditional logic on the question or section.